2025 Transactional Law Meet: Frequently Asked Questions

 The UCLA Transactional Law Competition is an invitation-only competition.
 An invited school can send up to two teams each of which may consist of two to four members and may include second or third year full time law students in a JD program, or students in a legal graduate program such as an L.L.M.
 First year students are generally discouraged from participating.
 Only two students may negotiate in any single round.

-If your school would like to be considered but did not receive an invitation, please fill out the waitlist form and we will let schools know by the end of November if we can admit your team.
+If your school would like to be considered but did not receive an invitation, please fill out this form and we will let schools know by the end of November if we can admit your team.

 What is the format?